nikitos1550/hi3519v101_go/README.md

 foo@build-hisi:~$ make prepare
 ```

-Take a note, that if you have several copies or repo (for example you are working on several branches simultaneously),
+Take a note, that if you have several copies of repo (for example you are working on several branches simultaneously),
 you should create `Makefile.user.params` and `make prepare` in each repo instance.

 ## 🎈 Usage <a name="usage"></a>